SidneyHodieb/TodoLaravel6API/README.md

 # TodoLaravel6API
-This is todoApp project made with Laravel 6, JWT for authntication and mongoDB as database server
+This is todoApp project made with Laravel 6, JWT for user authentication and mongoDB as database server

 # Start the project

 npm install <br>
 php artisan serve <br><br>

-The project will start on port 8000
+The project will start on port 8000<br>

+Have Fun !!